cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-nextcloud-i.md

     > docker logs nextcloud-aio-borgbackup -f

-**Step 4: Verify Installation**: Once all containers are up and running, you can observe the installation process: inside the `nextcloud-aio-nextcloud` container:
+**Step 4: Verify Installation**: Once all containers are up and running, you can observe the installation process inside the `nextcloud-aio-nextcloud` container:

     > docker logs nextcloud-aio-nextcloud -f